Kristof-Dabrowski/Kristof-Dabrowski/README.md

 ## Hi there 👋
-- 🔭 I’m currently working on becoming a .net dev and building a small website.
+- 🔭 I’m currently working on becoming a dev.
 - 🌱 I’m currently learning the basics: html, css, java and then on to C#.
 - 👯 I’m looking to collaborate on nothing right now.
 - 🤔 I’m looking for help with C#, visual studio.